Logo

 Can you be a first-time buyer twice?

-However, although this is the general rule, there are some lenders who will allow you to be a first time buyer a second time around, if you fit their criteria.
-For example, with a Nationwide Helping Hand mortgage, if you’ve not had a mortgage in the last 3 years, they will class you as a first time buyer.
+Technically, you cannot be a first-time home buyer twice.
+This includes if you or your partner have owned a home before, but had to sell it following a break-up or change in circumstances.
+However, although this is the general rule, there are some lenders who will allow you to be a first-time buyer a second time around if you fit their criteria.
+For example, with a Nationwide Helping Hand mortgage, if you’ve not had a mortgage in the last 3 years, they will class you as a first-time buyer.

-But keep in mind, while an individual lender may class you as eligible for their first time buyer mortgages, you would still be classed as a second time buyer for things like Stamp Duty.
+But keep in mind, while an individual lender may class you as eligible for their first-time buyer mortgages, you would still be classed as a second-time buyer for things like Stamp Duty.

 Not sure what stamp duty is or how it works?
 Take a look at our first-time buyers’ guide to stamp duty